Mission & History

 It all went smoothly until the tumultuous era of the 1960s.
 Students became very politically active and demanded more involvement in the control of university life.
 A committee of students and faculty recommended that the All Student Senate be renamed the KU Student Senate.
 Instead of 35 members, it would have 95 members.
 University committees related to student affairs would now be composed of 50% of students.

 In the fall of 1969, the KU Student Senate met for the first time.
-Today, hundreds of thousands of dollars in student fees are allocated to student groups and programs throughout Lawrence each year.
+Today, millions of dollars in student fees are allocated to student groups and programs throughout Lawrence each year.